What kind of learner are you?

 All the courses have a practical reader focus.
 There is no overlap of content so staff can also take more than one.
 Entry and Intermediate Level courses are appropriate for all staff while Advanced courses are for librarians and managers with more strategic responsibility.

-There’s so much to be done with our coursework to plan for the future!
-You could plot a brilliant new reading promotion, plan to re-arrange the library space, work out new ideas to welcome visitors, plan a spectacular event for readers, take time to explore your collection or devise ways to put readers together to share their reading.
+Our courses offer so many opportunities to plan your promotions and activities!
+You could plot a brilliant new reading promotion, monitor the use of a re-arranged library space, work out new ideas to welcome visitors, plan a spectacular event for readers, take time to explore your collection or devise ways to put readers together to share their reading.
 The library is your oyster.

 Taking the time

 We so rarely have the time to think creatively – it’s all rush, rush just to get through the daily tasks.
 Our courses are full of stimulus to get you thinking differently.
 You have the benefit of connection to the Opening the Book team and colleagues in other countries to try out your suggestions, however tentative, and get some feedback.
 You can use the note boxes in all our courses to record your thinking as you go along and go back to it whenever you wish.
-Nothing you do now will be wasted – it will be there to come back to when you are back at work.
+Nothing you do now will be wasted – it will be there to come back to whenever you need a creative stimulus.

-We are working with one library service on how to use Creating powerful promotions to create a core group to plan an annual programme of touring promotions round branches.
-Another group of staff will take Understanding book appeal and use what they learn to develop the book collections to accompany the promotions.
+We worked with one library service on how to use Creating powerful promotions to create a core group to plan an annual programme of touring promotions round branches.
+Another group of staff took Understanding book appeal to use what they learn to develop the book collections to accompany the promotions.

-We are working with an International School on a mix of courses to involve all the staff in new thinking to support a planned refurbishment which may be delayed but will still go ahead.
-This involves new approaches to shelving layout, to collection organisation and to merchandising and display.
+We worked with an International School on a mix of courses to involve staff with different roles in new thinking to support a planned refurbishment.
+This involved new approaches to shelving layout, to collection organisation and to merchandising and display.

-This kind of thinking helps staff feel the training is worthwhile and is going to be useful when they are back at work.
+This kind of thinking helps staff feel the training is worthwhile and relevant to their job.
 It feeds directly into project planning for future activities.

 “I have seen so much benefit from Opening the Book online training, in the Victoria-wide rollout and in my own library service.
 I continue to use it because it’s the only training I’ve come across that focuses on reader-centred library practice.
 It is an ideal blend of theory and practical, delivered through a user-friendly online platform.
 It has also evolved over time, in response to user feedback and needs, making the training as relevant today as it was when I first encountered it.
 A lot of library staff I have worked with say it’s the best training they have ever done.
 They describe the course content as inspiring and even nourishing.
 It changes their perspective and allows them to look with fresh eyes at their work in engaging readers.
 For many, it’s a reminder of why they decided to work in libraries in the first place.”